 Many Chinese online stores are now considering feverishly to expand into new international markets by localising their websites.
 Many companies have done this years ago, but the market is huge and there’s still large room for new players.
 Although for some of them, they do not necessarily even know what this fine localization term means.
 This is actually converting the original material and website texts to the desired language, with translation following closely the new target audience habits, values and basic assumptions.
 Just as translations made by professional translators in general.
 Although the traditional translation industry has now entered into a number of new forms, but the goals remain unchanged: every business owner wants primarily new customers and additional sales, so that the conversion should be as high as possible.

 How, then, this kind of website localization occurs?
 What is the quickest and least expensive way?

 The actual translation can be done either directly in the website editor or by delivering separate files for post-layout.
-Here are the three most common approaches for our Chinese translation agency to produce website translations for our clients:
+Here are the three most common approaches for our translation agency to produce website translations for our clients:

 Translate directly from the Excel or .xml files

 This is the most typical approach.
 The client copies the contents of its website into separate files, and send their material to be translated.
 Completed translations will be uploaded to the website, in which case the client receives the ordered translations in the same format back.
 This is the simplest way to localize the larger online stores with thousands of products.
 CAT tools have the translated data captured in the translation memory, wherein the updates or additions are also easy and inexpensive to be translated in the future.
 Our business model is automated as far as possible.

 This is also a popular way to handle localization effortlessly.
 The client creates the translator IDs in your site editor, which is a copy of the original site and its content.
 Translators will translate all the materials directly in the editor, in which case the customer receives the translations on a turnkey basis.